HousometerProperty report · 2 Jul 2026

 Tenure, ownership & title

 This home is held freehold — you would own the building and the land outright, with no lease running down and no ground rent or service charge.
-Nothing in the corporate or overseas ownership registers matches this title, so it is most likely privately owned.
+Nothing in HM Land Registry’s registers of company-owned or overseas-owned titles matches this address, so it is most likely owned by a private individual.

 Tenure